 Using storytelling in your blog post will – if you do it the right way – make your post a more engaging one.
 Your blog post will become something people want to read.
 Stories increase the attention of your audience.

-If you use stories the right way, stories will help you to make your message more clear.
+If you use stories the right way, stories will help you to communicate your message clearer.
 Stories can help you to provide proof for your argumentation.
 They can add clarity.
 My story about Alice (see image above) is written in order to help people understand the importance of a clean site structure.
 This is a rather difficult subject to grasp.
 A story adds clarity.

 Most importantly, people will remember your story, and with that, they’ll remember the message of your post or even your brand.
 And, if you use stories in a good way, you could even inspire people to take action.
 Maybe you’ll inspire people to clean up their website or to get started with storytelling in their blog posts and presentations.

-If you have nice examples of your own use of storytelling, I would love to see those!
-Maybe I can even share a few of your examples in one of my next posts!
+If you have nice examples of your own use of storytelling, or suggestions for related topics you’d like to read more about, I would love to see those!